Mathias-SantAnna/PokeCards/README.md

 ## The Memory Game

-<p align="justify">**PokeCards** is an interactive and enjoyable memory card game created for children from 5 years old.
+<p align="justify"><strong>PokeCards</strong> is an interactive and enjoyable memory card game created for children from 5 years old.
 The game includes entertaining sounds with attractive gif cards and a friendly interface very easy to operate.
 The opening selection of the characters *Misty, Brock and Ash* and Pokemons (Charmander, Pikachu, and Squirtle) refers to the main script of the game/cartoon Pokemon engaging, even more, it's fans.</p>

 ## **Project Goals**

-<p align="justify">The main goal of **PokeCards** is to provide a simple, fun and intuitive game to contribute to children's entertainment and its development. **PokeCards** target audience is children from 5 years old and Pokemon's fans.
-Even though **PokeCards** was primarily built for children it also considered the parental involvement and participation helping the child to initiate and use the game.
+<p align="justify">The main goal of <strong>PokeCards</strong> is to provide a simple, fun and intuitive game to contribute to children's entertainment and its development. <strong>PokeCards</strong> target audience is children from 5 years old and Pokemon's fans.
+Even though <strong>PokeCards</strong> was primarily built for children it also considered the parental involvement and participation helping the child to initiate and use the game.
 Because the game was developed to improve and develop children's memory and spatial ability it is clear that the game is also meeting the parents goals.</p>

 ### **Player Goals are**